 Here are some real-world tests of our weboost booster showing how effective it has been.

 Typically parks and campgrounds near major highways will have decent cell coverage.
 Do the campsites and RV parks you usually stay at have a good 4G signal available?
 If so, then a cell booster isn’t needed.

-Is being able to make phone calls and send text messages sufficient?
+2. Is making phone calls and send text messages sufficient?

 In most cases, you’ll still be able to make phone calls and send text messages over 3G.